MurmurationsNetwork/MurmurationsSchema0.1/README.md

-**NB: Version 0.1 of Murmurations has been superseded by Version 1.0 - please see the [Murmurations Protocol](https://github.com/MurmurationsNetwork/MurmurationsProtocol) repo for the latest
+**NB: Version 0.1 of Murmurations has been superseded by Version 1.0 - please see the [Murmurations Protocol](https://github.com/MurmurationsNetwork/MurmurationsProtocol) repo for the latest information**

 # Murmurations Schemas